prody/ProDy/doc/examples/proteins/compare.rst

 -------------------------------------------------------------------------------

 Mapping is different from matching.
-When chains are matched, all matching atoms are returned as :class:`~prody.atomic.AtomMap` instances.
+When chains are matched, all matching atoms are returned as :class:`~.AtomMap` instances.
 When atoms are mapped onto a *chain*, missing atoms are replaced by dummy atoms.
 The length of the mapping is equal to the length of *chain*.
 Mapping is used particularly useful in assembling coordinate data in analysis of heterogeneous